-The Rock Physics Group is directed by Prof. Gary Mavko, and co-directed by Prof. Tapan Mukerji and Prof. Tiziana Vanorio.
-Currently we have one postdoctoral scholar, 14 graduate students, a lab assistant.
+The Rock Physics Group is directed by Prof. Tiziana Vanorio, and co-directed by Prof. Tapan Mukerji.
+Currently we have one postdoctoral scholar, 14 graduate students, and 1 lab assistant.

 We are a part of the SRB project.

 To discover and understand the relations between geophysical measurements and underlying rock and fluid properties, and while doing so, help to train the next generations of world-class Earth Scientists.

 - To understand how the elastic and electrical properties of rock are determined by their composition, porosity, microstructure, and pore fluid content.